nialov/fractopo/README.rst

    # Plotting is done by plot_ -prefixed methods
    network.plot_trace_lengths()

-Network analysis is also available as a command-line script but I recommend using a Python interface (e.g. ``jupyter lab``, ``ipython``) when analysing ``Networks`` to have access to all available analysis and plotting methods.
-The command-line entrypoint is opinionated in what outputs it produces.
+Network analysis is also available as a command-line script but using the Python interface (e.g. ``jupyter lab``, ``ipython``) is recommended when analysing ``Networks`` to have access to all available analysis and plotting methods.
+The command-line entrypoint is **opinionated** in what outputs it produces.
 Brief example of command-line entrypoint:

 .. code:: bash

-   fractopo network traces.gpkg area.gpkg --name mynetwork\
+   fractopo network /path/to/trace_data.shp /path/to/area_data.shp\
-      --circular-target-area --truncate-traces
+      --name mynetwork

    # Use --help to see all up-to-date arguments and help
    fractopo network --help